Dave Wojcik: San Jose State (2013–2017)

 On March 29, 2013, San Jose State hired Wojcik as men's basketball head coach on a five-year contract.
 This is Wojcik's first head coaching position at the collegiate level.
 At San Jose State, Wojcik again worked under athletic director Gene Bleymaier, who was athletic director at Boise State when Wojcik became associate head coach at Boise State until 2012.
 Wojcik said that fellow coaches such as Tom Izzo, Leon Rice, Doug Wojcik, and Chris Petersen thought he would have a "great opportunity" as San Jose State head coach.

 The 2013–14 season was also the first season for San Jose State in the Mountain West Conference.
 San Jose State began the season 6–6 before finishing 7–24 (1–17 in conference games).
-On April 1, 2014, San Jose State announced that the men's basketball program would incur penalties due to the Academic Progress Rate from 2012–13, George Nessman's last season as head coach, being below 930.
+On April 1, 2014, San Jose State announced that the men's basketball program would incur penalties due to the Academic Progress Rate from 2012 to 2013, George Nessman's last season as head coach, being below 930.
 Among the penalties: a post-season ban (including from the MWC Tournament) for the 2014–15 season, replacing four hours of weekly practice with four hours of academic activities, and five days instead of six of basketball activities.
 Responding to the sanctions, Wojcik stated: "The team recorded its highest grade-point average ever in the 2013 Fall semester.
-If the team does well academically this semester, they will be in good standing for the 2015-16 season."
+If the team does well academically this semester, they will be in good standing for the 2015–16 season."